-We’re going to be honest, just not as glamourous if you’ve got the choice of the beach and desert.
-Staying in the city, though will likely save you some dirhams.
+We’re going to be honest, just not as glamorous if you’ve got the choice of the beach and desert.
+Staying in the city, though, will likely save you some dirhams.
 Try:

 - Doubletree by Hilton Ras Al Khaimah (not to be confused with the larger resort on Marjan Island!)

 - Citymax Hotel Ras Al Khaimah